Colorado Reports 20+ Coronavirus Cases Linked To Sturgis Motorcycle Rally

 “You know I’m not here to think about that, I’m just here to have a good time,” a man remarked at the event when asked about being with so many people.

 They came by the thousands, make that the hundreds of thousands.
-A total of 462,000 according to South Dakota authorities.
-But this year there was also an unwelcome guest:
+A total of 462,000, according to South Dakota authorities.
+But this year there was also an unwelcome guest: COVID-19.

 Many said they did their best to stay safe.